Best AI Tools for M&A Professionals in 2026 (and How They Differ)

 Beyond sourcing research, these tools are increasingly used for:

-The productivity gains are incremental but real.
-Most advisors now use LLMs daily for routine writing and research tasks.
+The productivity gains are incremental but real, particularly for routine writing and research tasks.

 Salesforce Einstein / HubSpot AI